The best way to think of the way hair grows is to picture a garden. How well it grows is completely a result of what is happening “underground.”

 An overwhelming majority of the time the hair is on the scalp, it is growing.
-Only about 10% of the strands are in transition or resting at any one time.
+Only about 10% of the strands are in transition or resting at any time.
 Hair grows about 6 inches a year for most people.

 At a Loss

 For those who don’t plan on counting their hair every day, there are ways to know when hair is thinning or being lost at a higher rate.
-Roberts tells WebMD that women will see a difference.
+Roberts says that women will see a difference.
 When waking up in the morning, there may be an usually large amount on your pillow.
 When you comb your hair (especially without tugging, which can pull the hair out), more than normal will be left in the comb.

 There are also other visual cues that women can look for over time.
 Although men’s hair tends to recede from the forehead or the crown of the head, women tend to notice thinning on the top third to one half of the scalp.
-Sometimes their frontal line stays intact, says Nicole Rogers, MD, of Old Metairie Dermatology in Metairie, La.
+Sometimes their frontal line stays intact, says Nicole Rogers, MD, of Old Metairie Dermatology in Metairie, LA.
 Women may see a part that is gradually becoming wider or see more of their scalp than normal when their hair is pulled back.

 If hair follicles are uniform in size, or if the hair loss is sudden, it is likely to be caused by something other than heredity, like a medical condition, Rogers says.

-There are a wide range of conditions that can bring on hair loss, with some of the most common being pregnancy, thyroid disorders, and anemia.
+There is a wide range of conditions that can bring on hair loss, with some of the most common being pregnancy, thyroid disorders, and anemia.
 Others include autoimmune diseases, polycystic ovary syndrome (PCOS), and skin conditions such as psoriasis and seborrheic dermatitis, Rogers says.

 Though there has been a link between menopause and hair loss, Roberts says she doesn’t think there is a direct correlation.
 It could be that menopause and hair loss just occur at the same age.